chmouel/pipelines-as-code/docs/content/docs/guide/resolver.md

 ```

 There is no fallback to the default Tekton Hub if the custom Tekton Hub does not
-have the task referenced it will fail.
+have the task referenced; it will fail.

 There is no support for custom hub from the CLI on the `tkn pac resolve` command.

 ### Remote HTTP URL

 If you have a string starting with `http://` or `https://`, `Pipelines-as-Code`
-will fetch the task directly from that remote URL :
+will fetch the task directly from that remote URL:

 ```yaml
   pipelinesascode.tekton.dev/task: "[https://remote.url/task.yaml]"